-^{}TER (Total Expense Ratio) includes annual management charge, custody fees and other legal expenses, e.g. audit fees.
+\TER (Total Expense Ratio) includes annual management charge, custody fees and other legal expenses, e.g. audit fees.
 TERs exclude transaction costs which are additional expenses borne by the fund.
+The financial statements, which are prepared in accordance with UK Generally Accepted Accounting Practice, are the responsibility of the Trustees.